elliottregan/working-with-ai-slides/slides.md

 # Executive Summary

-- **Treat AI like a talented intern**: Knowledgeable about patterns, but needs guidance and review
+- **Treat AI like a talented intern**: Knowledgeable about patterns, but needs guidance

 - **Start simple, iterate deliberately**: Break work into small steps, review after each change